This interactive map shows how many people are fully vaccinated in areas across Scotland

 According to the latest statistics, young men aged 18-29 in Scotland continue to be the lowest group vaccinated for both first and second dose vaccinations in the country.

-Looking at the data even more closely shows this divide growing in local authorities like Glasgow City, which by 19 August had seen just 60.2% of men between the ages of 18-29 having received their first dose of a vaccine compared to 66.8% of women in this age group.
+Looking at the data even more closely shows this divide growing in local authorities like Glasgow City, which by 24 August had seen just 60.7% of men between the ages of 18-29 receive their first dose of a vaccine compared to 67.2% of women in this age group.

 Dundee City has consistently shown the lowest levels of vaccine uptake amongst men aged 18-29 across all Scottish local authorities.